doughodson/OpenEaaglesExamples/README.md

 * testTables -- collection of Table tests programs

+* testTemplates -- test basic template functionality

 * testTimer -- tests the functionality of the Timer class.

+* testUnits  -- temporary location for misc docs for how unit conversions were tested

 Tutorial applications:
 --------------------------------------------------------------------------------------------